ltgoslo/toko/README.md

     *  train

 ### config
-To permanently set the path of Wapiti, you can use:
+You can use the config mode to permanently set the path to Wapiti, as follows:
 ```sh
     python toko config --wapiti /full/path/to/wapiti/
 ```

-After doing this there will be no need to pass the wapiti path with the 'tokenize' mode, however if you haven't permanently set the path to wapiti you must pass the argument --wapiti.
+After doing this there will be no need to pass the wapiti path in the 'tokenize' mode, however if you haven't permanently set the path to wapiti you must pass the argument --wapiti.